Transnistria: International relations

+Transnistria is only recognised as independent by Abkhazia and South Ossetia, both of which are non-UN member states with limited recognition.
+Transnistria is not a member of the UN.

+Nina Shtanski served as Transnistria's Minister of Foreign Affairs from 2012 to 2015; Vitaly Ignatiev succeeded her as minister.
+In 2024, Ignatiev was declared wanted by the Security Service of Ukraine due to suspicion of collaboration with Russia and encroachment on the territorial integrity of Ukraine.

 Economy

 Transnistria has a mixed economy.
 Following a large scale privatisation process in the late 1990s, most of the companies in Transnistria are now privately owned.
 The economy is based on a mix of heavy industry (steel production), electricity production, and manufacturing (textile production), which together account for about 80% of the total industrial output.